marian-scientific/projects/03002 - Low-power Electromagnetic Visual Indicator/PROGRESS_TRACKER.md

 ### March 4, 2025

 * generated raspberry pi pico C SDK code to run 2 opposing electromagnets on separate GPIO pins controlled by a switch/button on another pin

+### March 5, 2025

+* created test circuitry for raspberry pi pico control of 2 electromagnets controlled by a switch